Kandahar: Prehistory

-Alexandria
+Ancient history

-The now "Old Kandahar" was founded in 330 BC by Alexander the Great, near the site of the ancient city of Mundigak (established around 3000 BC).
+The main inhabitants of Arachosia were the Pakhtas, an ancient Indo-Iranian tribe, who might have been among the ancestors of today's Pashtuns.
 Mundigak served as the provincial capital of Arachosia and was ruled by the Medes followed by the Achaemenids until the arrival of the Macedonians.
-The main inhabitants of Arachosia were the Pakhtas, an ancient Indo-Iranian tribe, who may be among the ancestors of today's Pashtuns.
-Kandahar was named Alexandria, a name given to cities that Alexander founded during his conquests.
+The now known "Old Kandahar" was founded in 330 BC by Alexander the Great, near the site of the ancient city of Mundigak (established around 3000 BC era).
+Kandahar was named Alexandria, a name given to some cities that Alexander founded during his conquests.

-Kandahar has been a frequent target for conquest because of its strategic location in Asia, controlling the main trade route linking the Indian subcontinent with the Middle East and Central Asia.
+Kandahar was a frequent target for conquest because of its strategic location in Asia, controlling the main trade route linking the Indian subcontinent with the Middle East and Central Asia.
 The territory became part of the Seleucid Empire after the death of Alexander.
-It is mentioned by Strabo that a treaty of friendship was established eventually between the Greeks and the Mauryas (Indians).
 The city eventually became part of the Greco-Bactrian Kingdom (250 BC – 125 BC), and continued that way for two hundred years under the later Indo-Greek Kingdom (180 BC – 10 AD).

+It is mentioned by Strabo that a treaty of friendship was established eventually between the Greeks and the Mauryas (Indians).
 While the Diadochi were warring amongst themselves, the Mauryas were developing in the northern part of the Indian subcontinent.
 The founder of the empire, Chandragupta Maurya, confronted a Macedonian invasion force led by Seleucus I in 305 BC and following a brief conflict, an agreement was reached as Seleucus ceded Gandhara and Arachosia and areas south of Bagram to the Mauryas.
-During the 120 years of the Mauryas in southern Afghanistan, Buddhism was introduced and eventually become a major religion alongside Zoroastrianism and local pagan beliefs.
+During the 120 years of the Mauryas in southern Afghanistan, Buddhism was introduced and eventually become one of the major religions alongside Zoroastrianism.

 Inscriptions made by Emperor Ashoka, a fragment of Edict 13 in Greek, as well as a full Edict, written in both Greek and Aramaic has been discovered in Kandahar.
 It is said to be written in excellent Classical Greek, using sophisticated philosophical terms.
-In this Edict, Ashoka the great uses the word Eusebeia ("Piety") as the Greek translation for the ubiquitous "Dharma" of his other Edicts written in Prakrit.
+In this Edict, Ashoka the great used the word Eusebeia ("Piety") as the Greek translation for the ubiquitous "Dharma" of his other Edicts written in Prakrit.